Uncertainty Quantification for Recursive Estimation in Adaptive Safety-Critical Control: Discussion and Conclusions

-In this paper, we presented a recursive least squares framework for online parameter estimation and uncertainty quantification in the context of adaptive safety-critical control.
-We demonstrated that such an approach allows for parameterizing the uncertainty using objects that are closed under affine transformation, which naturally led to uncertainty quantification of the parameter estimates using zonotopes and Gaussians.
-Such developments were motivated by their eventual integration with control barrier functions, which ultimately allowed for synthesizing controllers enforcing safety of nonlinear systems with parametric uncertainties.
-Future research will focus on extensions to systems with disturbances, measurement noise, and unmatched uncertainty.
+In this paper, we presented a framework for online parameter estimation and uncertainty quantification that unites tools from set membership identification and concurrent learning adaptive control.
+Such developments were motivated by their eventual integration with control barrier functions, which ultimately allowed for synthesizing controllers enforcing safety of nonlinear systems with parametric uncertainties and additive disturbances.
+We believe these results may serve as the starting point for various extensions, such as integration with model predictive control, leveraging other set representations for uncertainty quantification, and considering stochastic disturbances.